Lansoprazole vs. Omeprazole: Similarities and Differences

 According to a study, 30 mg lansoprazole reduced the acidity in the oesophagus and acid reflux symptoms more effectively than Omeprazole 20 mg.

+Some people use PPI drugs with antacids.
 However, taking antacids with Lansoprazole can reduce how much is absorbed by the body.
 To avoid this risk, wait an hour between Lansoprazole and antacids.

 Omeprazole can interact negatively with other medications.
 For example, taking Omeprazole with anticoagulant drugs can enhance anti-clotting effects.
 Talk to your doctor before using another medicine.